Trần Văn Thủy: Early life and education

+Career

 Thủy then worked as a war journalist in Military District V (a region around Quảng Đà) from 1966 to 1969, filming scenes of combat while suffering from extreme privation and danger.
 In 1969, gravely ill and exhausted, he made his way back north, carrying on his back the canisters of film that he had shot in the south.
-These rolls of film later became his first finished work: “My Land and My People.”
+These rolls of film later became his first finished work, "My Land and My People."

-In 1972, Trần Văn Thủy went to the USSR to study directing at the Moscow Film College under Roman Karmen (1906–1978), a renowned Soviet documentary filmmaker who admired Thủy's first film, My Land and My People, and warmly supported Thủy's aspirations.
-After returning to Vietnam from the Soviet Union in 1977 Thủy worked for the Vietnam Central Documentary Film Unit under the Ministry of Culture, and during several sojourns abroad, worked as well with Britain's Channel 4 and Japan's NHK.
+In 1972, Thủy went to the USSR to study directing at the Moscow Film College under Roman Karmen (1906–1978), a renowned Soviet documentary filmmaker.
+After returning to Vietnam from the Soviet Union in 1977, Thủy worked for the Vietnam Central Documentary Film Unit under the Ministry of Culture, and during several sojourns abroad, also worked with Britain's Channel 4 and Japan's NHK.

-Since 1992, Trần Văn Thủy has put much effort into charitable work in Hải Hậu, a rural region in Nam Định Province, where the local people are for the most part subsistence-level rice farmers.
-Raising funds through organizations such as “Friends of Trần Văn Thủy,” Thủy has provided the wherewithal for the villagers to build roads, bridges, and schools.
+Since 1992, Thủy has put much effort into charitable work in Hải Hậu, where the local people are for the most part subsistence-level rice farmers.
+Raising funds through organizations such as "Friends of Trần Văn Thủy," Thủy has provided the wherewithal for the villagers to build roads, bridges, and schools.

-Trần Văn Thủy's films have received widespread acclaim.
-The honors he has received include the Golden Dove Prize and the Silver Dove Prize at the Dok Leipzig film festival, the Silver Lotus Prize and Best Director Prize at the Vietnam Film Festival.
-He was awarded the Best Documentary Prize at the Asia Pacific Film Festival in year 2000 for The Sound of the Violin in Mỹ Lai.
+Thủy's films have received acclaim, earning him the Golden Dove Prize and the Silver Dove Prize at the Dok Leipzig film festival, and the Silver Lotus Prize and Best Director Prize at the Vietnam Film Festival.
+He was awarded the Best Documentary Prize at the Asia Pacific Film Festival in 2000 for The Sound of the Violin in Mỹ Lai.

+In 2019 Thủy was interviewed by British film director Esther Johnson about his career and philosophy of life.
+Extracts from the resultant oral histories were included in Johnson's 2022 film Dust & Metal (Cát Bụi & Kim Loại), a documentary feature film funded by the British Council, that looks at Vietnam's love affair with motorcycles.
+Dust & Metal includes archive material from the Vietnam Film Institute including excerpts from a few of Thuy's films.